Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 **[aegi-color-track Moving Average](snippets/Sandbox/aegi-color-track%20Moving%20Average.moon)**
 Smooth out the flickering in colour tracking from a terrible video source.
 *How to Use:* Apply zah.aegi-color-track, open aka.Sandbox and load the snippet, read the comments at the start of the snippet, and then click „Run“.

+## NN.farnhuah

+NN.farnhuah is an Aegisub frontend for [zhconvert](https://zhconvert.org/).

+To use NN.farnhuah, select the line for farnhuah and click „farn huah“.
+To switch between chs and cht subtitles, click „chie huann chs her cht“.
+On first launch, NN.farnhuah will show a configuration window.
+Create your own configuration from zhconvert's [documentation](https://docs.zhconvert.org/api/convert/), or click „Apply Preset“ to use the default config from SweetSub.

 ## tkinter_alternatives